 Credit card processing costs can vary depending on the provider, transaction type, and other factors, so it’s important to understand what credit card processing fee structures look like for different payment processors.
 Common costs associated with credit card processing include:

-Transaction fees: These are fees that the payment processing provider charges per transaction, usually expressed as a percentage of the transaction amount plus a fixed fee.
-For example, Stripe charges 2.9% + $0.30 per successful card charge.
+Transaction fees: These are fees that the payment processing provider charges per transaction, usually expressed as a percentage of the transaction amount plus a fixed fee (known as interchange-plus pricing).

 Setup fees: Some providers charge a one-time setup fee for creating and configuring your account.